-Ah, the Time-Panicker.
-For some reason, NYE makes people develop a perpetual fear of missing midnight.
-They’ll demand “What’s the time?!” in the same voice you’d like to imagine you’d shout “Call 999!”.
+Despite checking the time on their massive phone every four minutes, they’ll accost strangers screaming “What’s the time?!” in the same voice you’d like to imagine you’d shout “Call 999!”.
 And by 11pm their time obsession has destroyed any semblance of social skills, as they bang on about how “people in Japan/Australia/Thailand have already done their countdown and are well into next year… Isn’t that weird?”.
-No, it’s boring, so do NOT be this person!

 Go wild during the countdown

-Big Ben will go bong, everyone yells “Happy New Year!” as enthusiastically as humanly possible after 7 jägerbombs.
-And obviously, you’ll grab and hug your mates (that you’ve been less than 3-yards away from all night like you haven’t seen ‘em since… well, last year.
-Make the most, because it truly is a magical time.
+Big Ben will go bong.
+Everyone will yell “Happy New Year!” as enthusiastically as humanly possible after 7 jägerbombs.
+And obviously, you’ll grab and hug your mates you’ve been less than 3-yards away from all night like you haven’t seem ‘em since… Well, last year.

 And lastly… Book a bloody taxi

-Come 3am, you’ll leave the party and find yourself negotiating your way through a post-Apocalyptic landscape, packed full of heel-carrying and kebab-wearing zombies, all in a desperate search for the world’s last taxi.
-Do yourself a favour and get one booked beforehand.
-No drama!
+Well, get ready to find yourself negotiating your way through a post-apocalyptic landscape, packed full of heel-carrying and kebab-wearing zombies, all in a desperate search for one thing… The world’s last taxi.

 Now you’ve read this handy survival guide, your New Year’s Eve is guaranteed to be a good’un…